CWDG/HTTP-and-How-the-Web-Works-Presentation/slides.md

     - Page Markup
     - Clients and Servers
     - Requests and Responses
-- Browser:
-    - Content
-    - Presentation
-    - Interaction
-- Server:
-    - Routing
-    - Controllers
-    - Databases
-    - Templates
+- Detailed Look at Your Browser
+- Detailed Look at the Server

 ---

 ## Vocabulary
-- Not sure what shoudl go here
+- Language we all agree on.
+- Complex topic that requires some lingo.

 ---